stoman/CompetitiveProgramming/README.md

 grep 'dynamic programming' problems/*/problem.yaml
 ```

-I also tagger the problems with a difficulty rating.
+I also tagged the problems with a difficulty rating.
 This is just a subjective feeling.
 Search for the difficulty rating
 like this:

 ```